cwarren/jsdungeon/game_design/game_mechanics_ideas.md

 * getAttackCostStamina
 * * attributes: strength (moderate), dexterity (major), fortitude (major), awareness (minor), stability (moderate), aura (minor), depth (minor)

+NOTE: advancement options include some improvement of base values that drive all the above - so 'real' base value is the base from the entity def, plus any advancement improvement, then that is fed into any calculations as the base

 -------------------------

 value ranges and calculations